israellevin/mcomix/wiki/content/Home.md

 Developer resources
 ---

-* The [Maintainance] page has instructions for common tasks related to releasing new versions of MComix.
+* The [Maintenance] page has instructions for common tasks related to releasing new versions of MComix.